Ricardo Gómez Roji: Beyond religion: lecturer, publisher, author

 Until the advent of the Republic Gómez was moderately and rather episodically engaged in politics-flavored initiatives.
 The first of such episodes occurred in 1910, when he engaged in public campaign against a so-called Ley del Candado, a law promoted by the Liberal Party and intended to prevent setup of new religious orders.
 Gómez co-presided over Burgos public rallies protesting the draft and as part of Cabildo Metropolitano he co-engineered the campaign in the province.
 Another episode took place during the late Primo de Rivera dictatorship, when Gómez penned a handful of pro-regime articles and participated in government-sponsored initiatives.
 In 1928 he joined the project of erecting a monument to Cid and seized the opportunity to declare that he “consideraba un deber prestar toda clase de apoyo a la obra del Gobierno actual”.
-A member of the primoderiverista quasi-party Unión Patriótica, in the 1929 rally he confronted calamites and miseries of late Restoration against salutary work of the dictator; he hailed UP as a link between the Spanish people and the government.
+A member of the primoderiverista quasi-party Unión Patriótica, in the 1929 rally he juxtaposed calamities and miseries of late Restoration versus salutary work of the dictator; he hailed UP as a link between the Spanish people and the government.
 During final months of dictablanda he seemed somewhat bewildered.